parachvte/luban-print-settings-docs/EN/model_structure_optimization/wall_split_middle_threshold.md

 Split Middle Line Threshold
 ====
-When printing thin pieces, Cura adjusts the width of wall lines to fit the exact width of the model.
-Cura can also decide to use fewer wall lines instead.
-This setting is the threshold at which Cura will split a single line in the centre into two, when the width of the part increases.
+When printing thin pieces, Luban adjusts the width of wall lines to fit the exact width of the model.
+Luban can also decide to use fewer wall lines instead.
+This setting is the threshold at which Luban will split a single line in the centre into two, when the width of the part increases.
 It can be adjusted separately from the [threshold at which a new centre line is added](wall_add_middle_threshold.md).

 This setting is the same as the [Minimum Even Wall Line Width](min_even_wall_line_width.md), but uses a different unit.
 The unit of this setting is in fractions of a line width that the width of a part needs to increase to split the centre line into two.
 Because the difference in width is divided over the two lines in the middle after splitting, a smaller Minimum Even Wall Line Width is equivalent to a much smaller Split Middle Line Threshold than in the case of removing an odd wall.